 Bleach may be called a “household product,” but it can actually be very dangerous to you, your loved ones and pets.
 In times like these, when our health is of utmost importance, we need to take every precaution.
-Disinfection is on the forefront of everyone’s minds right now as we strive to fight COVID-19 and the possibility of a “Twindemic.”
+Disinfection is on the forefront of everyone’s minds after experiencing a pandemic.
 However, not just any EPA-Registered disinfectant will do.
 Read on to learn why using a bleach-free disinfectant is the best choice for your household and workplace.

 Chlorine bleach has been used in chemical warfare, from World War I through the Iraq war and more recent battles.
 Sodium hypochlorite, a member of the chlorine bleach class, is the active ingredient in many popular bleach disinfectants.
 Imagine the impact it can have on you and your loved ones—there are much better EPA-registered disinfectant options for coronavirus and Twindemic prevention.

 The American Association of Poison Control Centers states that there are over 38,000 poisonings caused by bleach each year.
 The potent toxicity of bleach leads to long-term health issues and sometimes fatal accidents.
 Why take a risk when you can use an athletic gear disinfectant like Clear Gear that contains no bleach, alcohol or ammonia?

 Bleach irritates mucous membranes, like your nose and mouth, as well as your skin and airway.
 It can also literally burn your skin and damage your eyes, even at low levels.
 Research shows that inhalation can exacerbate asthma and cause fluid buildup in the lungs—known as pulmonary oedema—as well as permanent lung damage.